 It can be incredibly difficult to find the Neato or Roomba models in retail stores.
 Whether you go with the Neato or Roomba, you will find the best prices online.
-I have purchased all both my Neato XV-21 and my Roomba 770 online.
-You can find almost all of the latest Roomba versions (and a number of the 600 and 500 series) over at Amazon.com.
-Similarly, you can find the Neato XV-21 at Amazon for about $335.
-Thankfully, both can qualify for free shipping.
+I have purchased both my Neato XV-21 and my Roomba 770 and 880 online.
+You can find almost all of the latest Roomba versions (and a number of the 600 and 500 series) over at Amazon for a good price.

 UPDATE: For my very latest robot vacuum ratings, be sure to check my annual ratings guide here.

 Frequently Asked Questions